Exactlywb/binaryTrAMAGOCHI/README.md

 pop
 ```

-This part of the code doesn't make sense with the code.
-So the best way just to skip it.
+This part of the code is inefficient and useless.
+So the best way is just to skip it.

 Let's implement the similar function that transforms the given part of the code into a proper one: